-Before we dive into the locations of all 35 Statues of Liberty in France, here are some fascinating facts and history about this iconic monument and how she came to be in the first place.
+But before we dive into the locations of all 35 Statues of Liberty in France, you need to know a little history about this iconic monument and how she came to be in the first place.

 FORGOTTEN HISTORY: Why did France give the U.S. the Statue of Liberty?

-The Statue of Liberty was a gift from the French people to commemorate the alliance formed between the United States and France during the American Revolution and also to commemorate the 100th anniversary of the declaration of Independence
+The Statue of Liberty in New York City was a gift from France to commemorate the alliance between the two countries during the American Revolution.
+It was also given to commemorate the 100th anniversary of the declaration of Independence

 Liberty Enlightening the World (La Liberté éclairant le monde), better known as the Statue of Liberty (Statue de la Liberté)

 Frédéric Auguste Bartholdi was a French sculptor from Colmar in Alsace known for creating large-scale sculptures.
 Bartholdi asked Alexandre-Gustave

 What was the inspiration for the Statue of Liberty?

 Auguste Bartholdi based the Statue of Liberty on the woman on the “The Great Seal of France (French: Grand sceau de la République française), the official seal of the French Republic.

 The woman is wearing a crown with seven arches and is holding a fasces (axe in the middle of a bundle of rods), which has been a symbol of power since the end of the Roman Empire.

 Some fun facts about the Statue of Liberty